-(1) The amounts reported in the "Option Awards" column reflect the aggregate fair value of share-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
-See Note 13 to our audited financial statements appearing in our Annual Report on Form 10-K, which was filed with the SEC on February 28, 2022, regarding assumptions underlying the valuation of equity awards.
+(1) The amounts reported in the "Stock Awards" and "Option Awards" columns reflect the aggregate fair value of share-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
+See Note 13 to our audited financial statements appearing in our Annual Report on Form 10-K, which was filed with the SEC on March 6, 2023, regarding assumptions underlying the valuation of equity awards.

-(2) For Mr. Mattessich, Dr. Goldstein, and Mr. Notman, the compensation included in the "All Other Compensation" column consists of "gross-ups" for the payment of taxes for a group term life insurance policy in the amount of \$750 in 2020 and 2021 and \$2,500 related to 401(k) match in 2021.
-For Ms. Kitchen, the compensation included in "All Other Compensation" columns consists of severance payments of \$290,500 and \$2,500 related to 401(k) match.

-(3) Mr. Mattessich also serves as a member of our board of directors but does not receive any additional compensation for his service as a director.
+- (2) For Mr. Mattessich, Mr. Notman and Dr. Ozden, the compensation included in the "All Other Compensation" column consists of "gross-ups" for the payment of taxes for a group term life insurance policy in the amount of \$750 in 2021 and 2022 and \$2,500 related to 401(k) match in 2021 and 2022. - (3) Mr. Mattessich also serves as a member of our board of directors but does not receive any additional compensation for his service as a director. - (4) Dr. Ozden was appointed as our Chief Medical Officer effective July 1, 2022. - (5) Includes the incremental fair value of \$10,000 resulting from the modification of certain of Dr. Ozden's equity awards to eliminate performance-based vesting criteria, as described below in "Equity Incentive Awards-Amendment of the 2021 Performance-Based Option Grant".

-(4) Ms. Kitchen separated from the Company effective April 27, 2021.